velugotipranay/Hospital-Website/README.md

 # Improvements can be
-Adding JavaScript for getting patient's data from website.
+JavaScript can be used for backend.